How a series RC circuit work?

 - The current leads voltage by 90 degrees in capacitor

 - The current and voltage are in phase in a resistor.

 Using these data we can construct the phasor diagram and the voltage’s triangle.
 With these diagrams we get the value and angle of the power supply (see above formulas).

 The total resistance of the resistor-capacitor together, is called impedance (Z) and Z is the phasor addition (not an arithmetic addition) of the resistance values of the resistor and the reactance value of the capacitor.
 The unit of impedance is the “ohm”.
 The impedance (Z) is obtained using the following formula:

 - I: is the magnitude of the current

 How is the formula used?

-The impedance value (Z), is obtained dividing the voltage Vs and current I. The angle (O) is obtained substracting angle of “I” – angle “Vs”.
+The impedance value (Z), is obtained dividing the voltage Vs and current I. The angle (Φ) is obtained subtracting angle of “I” – angle “Vs”.

-The same triangle voltages can be used if each value (voltage) of the triangle is dividie the current value, and thus the impedance triangle is obtained.
+The same triangle voltages can be used if each value (voltage) of the triangle is divided by the current value, and thus the impedance triangle is obtained.